kyq-0415/DS-Practicum/README.md

-# DS-curriculum-design
+# DS-Practicum
-curriculum design of Data Structure in Tongji SSE
+Practicum of Data Structure 2019 in Tongji SSE